elmauro/insurance-back-mc/README.md

   1. ./nunit.bat

-## Application Working
+## API Application Working

-You can see the application working on http://mcinsurancebackapi-env.eba-tvwzp2rf.us-east-1.elasticbeanstalk.com/weatherforecast
+You can see the API application working on http://mcinsurancebackapi-env.eba-tvwzp2rf.us-east-1.elasticbeanstalk.com/weatherforecast

 ## Future Work